Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2014--sample-paper-1_pr_prpcc.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 Mia and Julian play a game.
 In the game, Mia chooses a whole number, and then Julian has to choose another whole number so that when he combines it with Mia's number using the rule above, the answer is $7$.
-If he can’t find a number, Mia wins.
+If he can't find a number, Mia wins.

 If Mia says the number $3$, what number should Julian choose?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Mia and Julian play a game.
 In the game, Mia chooses a whole number, and then Julian has to choose another whole number so that when he combines it with Mia's number using the rule above, the answer is $7$.
-If he can’t find a number, Mia wins.
+If he can't find a number, Mia wins.
 <emptyline>
 If Mia says the number $3$, what number should Julian choose?
 </code></pre>